 Queens University of Charlotte is located at 1900 Selwyn Ave, Charlotte NC 28274-0001

 Queens University of Charlotte is known for it's academic work in the following disciplines:

-Queens University of Charlotte's most influential alumni faculty include professors and professionals in the fields of Nursing, Anthropology, and Business.
+Queens University of Charlotte's most influential alumni faculty include professors and professionals in the fields of Nursing, Criminal Justice, and Business.
 Here are some of Queens University of Charlotte's most famous alumni: